zammad/grafana-dashboards/README.md

 ## Dashbaords

-For better overview we've decided to divide Dashboards in categories.
+For better overview we've decided to put each dashboard into its own folder.
-For example this means you'll find Ticket specific things in Tickets and detailed statistics about your CTI calls on another dashboard.
+Every folder contains the ``.json`` file needed for importing and a screen shot for a better idea what the dashboard is about.

 ## Extending / Building your own panel